Internet Comments - Freedom of Speech or Freedom to Abuse and Subvert Free Speech?

-The Internet can also be a vehicle whereby anyone can promote quite horrendously violent views, where lies can go unchallenged, and where, by sheer perseverance, an individual can impose their views upon others.
+The Internet has also become a vehicle whereby anyone can promote quite horrendously violent views, where lies can go unchallenged, and where, by sheer perseverance, an individual can impose their views upon others.

-This page is devoted to one particular aspect of the Internet - the 'Comment' - which, depending on your point of view could be described as a modern day phenomenon of free speech and democratic expression, or an open opportunity for bigotry, and libellous browbeating.
+This page is devoted to one particular element of Internet life - the 'Comment' - which, depending on your point of view, could be described as a modern day phenomenon of free speech and democratic expression, or an open invitation to bigotry and libellous browbeating.

 The Internet Comment - Why Does It Exist ?

-So many web sites have a section somewhere and in some form, usually at the bottom of a page, where visitors can post their points of view, their questions and answers, suggestions or criticisms about the site or the article.
+So many web sites have a section somewhere, usually at the bottom of a page, where visitors can post their points of view, their questions and answers, suggestions and criticisms about the site or the article.
 'YouTube', 'Twitter', 'Amazon', 'Facebook' - they all have them - and so do most blogs and personal pages.
 Why?
 Comments can serve several functions.
-On a review site such as 'IMDb' and on retail sites such as 'Amazon', they provide a means for others to share their opinions - anyone wishing to research an entertainment, a product or a service can read not just one or two professional critiques, but dozens or even hundreds of reviews by ordinary members of the public.
-On Internet forums, clearly the need for public input exists to create a debate - a valuable opportunity for everybody to participate.
-And the only reason for the existence of many sites like 'WikiAnswers' and 'Ask.com' is to receive questions and replies from the public, and in this, they provide a valuable service.
-But all sorts of other web pages also feature Comments sections which may bring benefits to the page or its author:
+On a retail site such as 'Amazon', and on review sites such as 'IMDb' they provide a means for others to share their opinions - anyone wishing to research a product or an entertainment, can read not just one or two professional critiques, but dozens or even hundreds of reviews by ordinary members of the public.
+On Internet forums, clearly the need for public input exists to create a discussion - a valuable opportunity for everybody to participate.
+And the only reason for the existence of sites like 'WikiAnswers' and 'Ask.com' is to receive questions and replies from the public.
+In this role, they provide a valuable service.
+But all sorts of other web pages also feature Comments sections which may bring any or all of the following benefits to the page:

-- Commenting gives the article author a sense of how the people are responding to his/her article.
+- Commenting gives the author of the page a sense of how people are responding to his or her article.
 Without feedback, one doesn't necessarily know if any traffic is fleeting, soon to move on to other pages, or whether there is genuine interest in the article.
 And constructive criticism may reveal ways to improve the article.

 - Replies to questions raised by the author may well enhance the article.
 A debate which is sparked may improve understanding of the issues it discusses.

-- One has to visit the page in order to comment, and if a debate is initiated, one may have to visit several times in order to participate.
+- One has to visit the page in order to comment, and if a debate is initiated, one may have to visit several times more.
 Comments can therefore increase the number of page views and this may in turn increase revenue from the page.
 Paradoxically therefore, even negative comments may increase the success of the page.

 - Finally, let's face it, we all like to be flattered and encouraged.
-Most blogs or web pages are relatively uncontroversial, and if they are on a social network page where only 'friends' or 'followers' can comment, then the feedback may well be supportive.
+Most blogs or web pages are relatively uncontroversial, and if they are on a social network page where only 'friends' or 'followers' can comment, then the feedback will most probably be supportive.
 If the first comments on my web pages had been negative rather than positive, then I might well have given up Internet writing before I ever got started.
 It's very rewarding for the spirit to receive complimentary comments.